Get in touch

 • Persistently high blood sugar would likely mean you’ll have to see an endocrinologist, take more medications, and possibly disrupt your cancer treatment while you get your blood sugar under control.

-• Evexomostat is being tested to see if it can help control blood sugar levels while improving the efficacy of Piqray and Faslodex - a win-win.
+• Evexomostat is being tested to see if it can help control blood sugar levels while improving the efficacy of Truqap/Piqray and Faslodex - a win-win.

 • Who can join the Amelia 1 Study?

-1. Patients that have metastatic breast cancer with the PIK3CA gene mutation
+1. Patients that have metastatic breast cancer with an alteration in the PI3K pathway, including a PIK3CA or AKT1 gene mutation or PTEN loss

 2. Have already been treated with a CDK 4/6 inhibitor (palbociclib, ribociclib, etc.)